arkadijs/mongodb-docker/README.md

 This image is based on [phusion/baseimage] so it has proper boot sequence and `mongod` process supervision.
 It also supports MongoDB [authentication].

-phusion/baseimage is Ubuntu 14.04 LTS based image with [runit] init, cron, syslog-ng, and sshd.
+phusion/baseimage is Ubuntu 14.04 LTS based image with [runit] init, cron, syslog-ng, and [sshd].

 Usage: